 Severe violence (deliberate): Intentional homicide, murder, manslaughter, infanticide, serious assault, female genital mutilation, robbery with serious harm to the victim (art.
 140 para.
 4), hostage taking, rape.

-Moderately violent crime (perpetrated, in some cases threatened violence): Simply bodily harm, assault, participation brawl, participation attack, violent robbery (art.
+Minor violence (deliberate, event. threaten): Common assault, acts of aggression, participation brawl, participation attack, robbery (art.
 140 para.
-1-3), extortion (art.
+1-3), predatory extortion (art.
 156 para.
-3), coercion, false imprisonment and abduction, false imprisonment and abduction: aggravating circumstances, indecent assault, violence and threats against public authorities and public officials.
+3), coercion, forced marriage, false imprisonment and abduction, false imprisonment and abduction: aggravating circumstances, indecent assault, violence and threats against public authorities and public officials.

 Minor violence (threaten): Threatening behaviour, extortion (art.
 156 para.
 1, 2, 4).